nurulc/data-frame/README.md

 This is a utility library providing the following category of functionality

-* Pandas like data frame
+* Pandas (python) like data frame
+   * This allows you CSV like tabular data like an in memory databse table

 * Loading and and initializing data from CSV and tsv files
 * Filtering and sorting data
 * Array processing utilities